Treason Act 1351: The act in Scotland

 Following the union of England and Scotland by the Acts of Union 1707, Scotland continued to have its own treason laws until the Treason Act 1708 (7 Ann. c.
 21) abolished Scottish treason law and extended English treason law to Scotland.
-This act also made it treason to counterfeit the Great Seal of Scotland, and to kill the Scottish Lords of Session and Lords of Justiciary (in addition to forging the British – formerly English – seal, and killing English judges).
-However while in England and Ireland forgery of the seal of Great Britain ceased to be treason under the Forgery Act 1861, this act did not apply to Scotland.
+Sections 12 and 11 of the 1708 act made it treason to counterfeit the Great Seal of Scotland and to kill the Scottish Lords of Session and Lords of Justiciary (in addition to forging the British – formerly English – seal, and killing English judges), respectively.
+However while in England and Ireland forgery of the seal of Great Britain ceased to be treason under the Forgery Act 1861 (24 & 25 Vict. c.
+98), the 1861 act did not apply to Scotland.
 Also, forging the Scottish seal is still treason in Scotland, but has not been treason in England or Ireland since 1861.

 The 1351 act still applies in Scotland today, and is a reserved matter which the Scottish Parliament has no power to modify.

 Interpretation

 Although the first kind of treason is described as "compassing", the offence does not consist of purely thinking.
 A subsequent clause which requires that an "overt act" must also be proven has been held by judges to apply to all kinds of treason.

 Adhering to "enemies" does not include adhering to rebels or pirates.

-During the trial of Roger Casement, who in 1916 was accused of collaborating with Germany during World War I, the defence argued that the Act applied only to activities carried out on British soil, while Casement had committed the acts of collaboration outside Britain.
+During the trial of Roger Casement, who in 1916 was accused of collaborating with Germany during World War I, the defence argued that the act applied only to activities carried out on British soil, while Casement had committed the acts of collaboration outside Britain.
 However, closer reading of the originally unpunctuated medieval document allowed for a broader interpretation, leading to the accusation by his supporters that Casement was "hanged by a comma".
 The court decided that a comma should be read in the text, crucially widening the sense so that "in the realm or elsewhere" meant where acts were done and not just where the "King's enemies" might be.

 Subsequent developments

+The act was extended to Ireland by Poynings' Law 1495 (10 Hen.
+7. c.
+22 (I)).

 The Treason Act 1535 (27 Hen.
 8. c.
 2) expanded the definition of treason to include forgery of the king's signet or sign-manual, which Sir Geoffrey Elton argued was demanded by administrative methods new since this act.

-Repeals

-The clauses about forgery and counterfeiting were repealed in 1830 and 1832.
-The clause beginning "et pr ceo q plusurs" was repealed by the Statute Law Revision Act 1948.
-The clause beginning "Et si per cas" (clarifying that robbery and kidnapping were not treason) was repealed by the Criminal Law Act 1967 and the Criminal Law Act (Northern Ireland) 1967.

-The act was repealed in Ireland on 16 May 1983, (Note: The date of promulgation by the president.) and in New Zealand on 1 January 1962.
+The act was extended to Scotland by the Treason Act 1708 (7 Ann. c.
+21).